 One of the locals favorite snacks is a slice of warm bread topped with caramelized onions and melted lard, served piping hot.

-You can also buy sausages and roasted meat, cabbage soup, potato pancakes and many kinds of sweets (you’ll find more info about food at Bratislava Christmas market at the end of this post).
+You can also buy sausages and roasted meat, cabbage soup, baked potato pancakes and many kinds of sweets (you’ll find more info about the seasonal specialty dishes as you keep reading).

 The foodies who are reading this post will be happy to know that there’s a Bratislava Wine Tasting Experience you can book for less.